The clue about Apply Image is in the name. You can only apply something to the image you have open on the screen.

-The two Blend Modes Subtract, and Add is the most flexible because they give you access to Scale, and Offset.
+The two Blend Modes Subtract, and Add are the most flexible because they give you access to Scale, and Offset.

-In the scenario above we subtracting the luminosity of Source, Composite Channel (RGB), from the Target.
+In the scenario above we subtracting the luminosity of the Source, Composite Channel (RGB), from the Target.

-In the Layer blend modes, they use standard values, where zero is black, and one is white.
-I am not entirely sure what numbering is used in Apply Image, as Adobe does not divulge this type of information.
-For all we know it could be a mixture of integer methods.
+I am not entirely sure what numbering system is used in Apply Image, as Adobe does not divulge this type of information.
+For all, we know it could be a mixture of integer methods.

-Let’s say we have a number of 200 Pixel Value on the Target layer’s pixel grid.
+Let’s say we have a number of 200 luminosity Pixel Value on the Target layer’s pixel grid.
 And, the Source pixel has the value of 100 in the same place as the Target on the pixel grid.
 So the Target is brighter than the source as 200 is brighter than 100 on the 0 – 255 scale.

 200 minus 100 = 100 (Target minus Source)